ESPAS – at the heart of EU foresight

 Thursday 13 November 2025

-The European Strategy and Policy Analysis System (ESPAS) annual conference will be held in Brussels on Thursday 13 November.
-As in previous years, the conference will be co-hosted by the European Commission and the European Parliament.
+The European Strategy and Policy Analysis System (ESPAS) annual conference took place in Brussels on Thursday 13 November.
+Co-hosted by the European Commission and the European Parliament, over 200 participants gathered to debate “Europe towards 2040: Charting a course in a new era of conflict and competition”.

-The speakers at this 12th annual ESPAS Conference will aim to shed light on some of the fundamental challenges Europe will face in the fields of technology, geopolitics, democracy and intergenerational fairness.
-And together we will explore possible scenarios for charting a course towards 2040.
-How can the European Union harness transformative technologies such as AI?
-Where should it position itself in a new world order, and how can we shape it?
-How can European democracy be revitalised and societies respond to creeping authoritarianism?
-How can we build a new intergenerational fairness agenda?
+The speakers at this 12th annual ESPAS Conference shed light on some of the fundamental challenges Europe will face in the fields of technology, geopolitics, democracy, foresight, and intergenerational fairness.
+The conference explored possible scenarios for charting a course towards 2040.

-Our aim in ESPAS is to help European Union policy-makers prepare better for the shocks and opportunities that come our way, but also to offer a structured approach with practical tools to look beyond today's challenges.
-This annual ESPAS conference with leading political figures, civil society representatives, policy experts and foresight practitioners offers a unique platform to bring foresight and policy-making together in a European context.
-It also provides a significant and timely opportunity to explore new ideas for Europe's future, and to help shape its priorities for the coming decades.
+The aim of ESPAS is to help European Union policymakers prepare better for the shocks and opportunities that come our way, but also to offer a structured approach with practical tools to look beyond today's challenges.
+This annual ESPAS conference with leading political figures, civil society representatives, policy experts and foresight practitioners offered a unique platform to bring foresight and policymaking together in a European context.
+It also provided a significant and timely opportunity to explore new ideas for Europe's future, and to help shape its priorities for the coming decades.

 About ESPAS